 Cover Image

-How to Design Better Icons
+How to Design Better Icons in 2025

-April 16, 2021 - Reading time: 4 minutes
+April 16, 2021 - Reading time: 5 minutes

-Interface iconography tips & tricks.
+UI iconography tips & tricks

 Your icons should always represent simple visual metaphors that users can understand and recognize instantly.